 I know it’s a challenge to get fresh mȧnha and make fresh coconut milk, especially if you’re off-island.
 It will be a while before I can test a recipe with canned mȧnha and canned coconut milk because I still have plenty of fresh mȧnha to use.
 You may consider the following adaptation, though I can’t guarantee the same results because the liquid textures will be different.

-Mȧnha & juice: Pour the contents of one can of young coconut into a blender.
+Canned mȧnha & juice: Measure 1 cup of the mȧnha juice and mȧnha together.
+You may also pour the entire can into a blender.
 Puree the mixture and measure out 1 cup.

 Coconut milk: Fresh coconut milk is thinner than the canned variety but much more pleasant to drink.
 I finally made this titiyas with canned coconut milk ...and it was still DELISH!
 I could tell a slight difference in the taste and texture, but it was amazing anyways.